Color theory: Split primary palette

-In fact, the perceived bias of colors is not due to impurity.
-Rather, the appearance of any given colorant is inherent to its chemical and physical properties, and its purity unrelated to whether it conforms to our arbitrary conception of an ideal hue.
+In fact, the perceived bias of colors is generally not due to impurity.
+Rather, the appearance of a given colorant is inherent to its chemical and physical properties, its purity unrelated to whether it conforms to our arbitrary conception of an ideal hue.
 Moreover, the identity of gamut-optimizing primary colors is determined by the physiology of human color vision.
 Although no set of three primary paints can be mixed to obtain the complete color gamut perceived by humans, red, yellow, and blue are a poor choice if high-chroma mixtures are desired.
 This is because painting is a subtractive color process, for which red and blue are secondary, not primary, colors.

 Although flawed in principle, the split-primary system can be successful in practice, because the recommended blue-biased red and green-biased blue positions are often filled by near approximations of magenta and cyan, respectively, while orange-biased red and violet-biased blue serve as secondary colors, tending to further widen the mixable gamut.

-This system is in effect a simplified version of Newton's geometrical rule that colors closer together on the hue circle will produce more vibrant mixtures.
-A mixture produced from two primary colors, however, will be much more highly saturated than one produced from two secondary colors, even though the pairs are the same distance apart on the hue circle, revealing the limitations of the circular model in the prediction of color-mixing results.
-For example, a mixture of magenta and cyan inks or paints will produce vivid blues and violets, whereas a mixture of red and blue inks or paints will produce darkened violets and purples, even though the angular distance separating magenta and cyan is the same as that separating red and blue.
+This system is in effect a simplified version of Newton's geometrical rule: that colors closer together on the hue circle will produce more vibrant mixtures.
+A mixture produced from two primary colors, however, will be much more highly saturated than one produced from two secondary colors, when the pairs are the same distance apart on the hue circle, revealing the limitations of a circular model in the prediction of color-mixing results.
+For example, a mixture of magenta and cyan inks or paints will produce vivid blues and violets, whereas a mixture of red and blue inks or paints will produce darkened violets and purples, even though the angular distance separating the magenta and cyan is the same as that between the red and blue.